 Food becomes a pedagogical act.

-“Tony’s restaurant” and the school’s dining environments are not merely service areas but places where students learn:
+“Tony’s restaurant” and the school’s dining environments are not merely service areas but places where students learn: shared responsibility, etiquette, nutrition, time, and rhythm.
+Breaks become moments of social learning and regeneration, not interruptions of it

 Movement is understood as a cognitive and emotional regulator.
 Sports areas are distributed throughout the school, encouraging spontaneous physical activity, inclusion, and shared energy.
 Structured and unstructured play coexist to support both discipline and freedom.